ComponentKitchen/Composable/README.md

 ------------------------------------------------

 One concise way to describe and think about specifying composition rules is with ES7 decorators.
-These are still being finalized, but the core idea is that annotations on object methods and properties can cause functions called decorators to run.
+Language support for decorators is still being designed, but the core idea is that annotations on object methods and properties can cause functions called decorators to run.
 These are able to retroactively edit the definition for the property or method in question.

-While decorators are not, at the point this is being written, a standard JavaScript feature, they nevertheless provide a good way of thinking about how you can specify a composition rule.
+While decorators are not yet a standard JavaScript feature, they nevertheless provide a good way of thinking about how you can specify a composition rule.
 Using decorators, you can override Composable's default composition rules.

 For example, if you have a mixin that wants to defer to a base implementation *if one exists*, you could write: